 Of course, supplements will help immensely.
 I’m not talking about pre-workout stuff or protein powder. in fact, you can get more than enough protein on a plant-based diet.
 Eggs, milk products, beans, chickpeas, nuts, quinoa, etc are all amazing sources of protein.
 Supplements that you should include in any Jiu-Jitsu diet anyways are fish oil and multivitamins.
 Pop one of each daily and you’re golden.
 Oh, and include Spirulina if you want to go the extra mile.

 Finally, if you’re thinking about starting a plant-based diet, be smart about it.
 Start to wean off meat gradually, while introducing more vegetables and fruits.
 Try to make sure you balance your protein sources and include variety in every meal.
-Apart from that, you’re bound to discover some amazing taste and combinations you weren’t aware of before.
+Apart from that, you’re bound to discover some amazing tastes and combinations you weren’t aware of before.

 I haven’t been on a plant-based diet for long, but I have to say that I’m loving the effects.
 In the past few months I’ve been on it (along with time-restricted eating) I’ve never felt better or more energetic.
 The only thing I haven’t checked is my blood health markers, but given the Covid-19 situation, I’ll hold off on them for a while more. n terms of Jiu-Jitsu nutrition, this is a diet plan that I’ve enjoyed more than any other so far.
 Plus, it’s extremely easy to find food that fits your needs, even if you’re used to eating out.
 Give it a try!